Avingpeck/Avingpeck/README.md

 # :wave: Hi there!
-My name is Nikita and I am a ASP.NET & Unity developer.
-I am from Russia, I live in Murmansk and now I study at the Murmansk Arctic State University.
-At the same time, I work at the indie studio Zalab Gaming.
 My name is Nikita and I am a ASP.NET & C# developer.
 I am from Russia, I am engaged in the creation of mobile games and the development of tasks in the framework of theory and programming in constraints.

 ## :notes: Music Public